You have no items in your shopping cart

 The royal oak, to be specific, as in the EXACT tree whose branches King Charles II of England had hidden behind to escape the Roundheads following the Battle of Worcester in 1651.
 There have also been eight British naval warships christened “Royal Oak,” which has led some to believe that the inspiration for the design of the wristwatch's bezel was inspired by a ship’s porthole.

-The first costumer was the Shah of Iran, a man known for his taste for the finer things in life—be they palaces, cars, or women.
-He saw the potential of the Royal Oak, and made sure that one graced his wrist.
+The first customer was the Shah of Iran, a man known for his taste for the finer things in life—be they palaces, cars, or women.
+He saw the potential of the Royal Oak and made sure that one graced his wrist.
 And he had to have it in white gold.

 Please.
 The Shah of Iran wasn’t about to settle for any old Royal Oak.
 Never mind that part of the watch’s unique charm lay in its use of stainless steel, the Shah was very specific that his Royal Oak be made of white gold.
 No need to say, Audemars Piguet obliged with a custom watch designed just for him.